MooseCowBear/MooseCowBear.github.io/README.md

 The initial graph centering and scale are determined by the data points, but students may zoom out and in.
 They may also click and drag the graph so as to recenter it.

 As of now, there is a limit on how far a student may zoom in.
 The limit exists to prevent the graph from getting funky.

 Also, the drag feature does not regraph during the dragging.
 The graph will be redrawn once the drag has been completed.
 Dragging does not change the scale.
 The center of the graph will change in proportion to the drag’s magnitude and direction.

-It would be nice to see the graph moving during a drag.
-We may or may not expend the energy to make this happen.
+It would be nice to see the graph moving during a drag (as in Desmos' graphing calculator).
+I may or may not expend the energy to make this happen.

 ##### References